Click Here for Our Recommended Antivirus for Your Device

 Tem stands for Transmission Electron Microscopy.
 In this microscopy technique, a specimen transfers a beam of electrons to create an image.
 Transmission Electron Microscopes are significantly superior to light microscopes as they can image at a comparatively higher resolution.
 As a result, the device can take into account every minute detail of an item.

 TEM has a practical approach in the field of chemical, physical, and biological sciences.
-It is a technique of extensive use in the fields of virology, material sciences, and cancer research, nanotechnology, pollution, palynology, palaeontology, and semiconductor research.
+It is a technique of extensive use in the fields of virology, material sciences, cancer research, nanotechnology, pollution, palynology, palaeontology, and semiconductor research.
 Thus, TEM has multiple uses in the modern world.

 There are several modes of operation in Tem.
 Some of these are scanning TEM images, conventional imaging, spectroscopy, diffraction, and a combination of those.
 Observed closely, any TEM image is a collection of poliovirus.
-The credits of the first TEM go to Max Knoll and Ernst Ruska in 1931.
+The credits for the first TEM go to Max Knoll and Ernst Ruska in 1931.
 TEM is also regarded as an essential item in the field of nanoscience.

 A tem consists of a vacuum system, specimen stage, electron gun, electron gun, and apertures.
 Moreover, there are several imaging methods in tem.
 It is possible to further enhance the potential of tem by a series of stages and detectors.
 To conclude, tem has become a technique of common use in the present.